Attitudes Towards Women’s Economic Participation

 1) You may also wish to add or revise certain questions to ensure that you receive a comprehensive understanding of the specific topics of interest.
 For example, your project may be focusing on promoting female economic participation at very specific stages of the coffee value chain.
 So, questions might be made more specific to reflect that, for example:

 Q4.1: Women should be able to participate in the selling of the coffee crop.

-Q4.2: Women should not participate in the selling of the coffee crop, as this is the job of men.
+Q4.2: Women should not participate in selling the coffee crop, as this is men's job.

 2) The results of this exercise can be useful for informing further investigations.
 For example, if a large percentage of the respondents select one particular option, you might want to understand their reasons for this selection over the alternative option.
 This can be done using qualitative methods, such as focus group discussions or key informant interviews.